NordicESMhub/nicest2/_posts/2021-04-20-newsletter.md

 We highlight below the most important findings:
 - ESMs used in the Nordic countries are clearly not ready for EuroHPC and very little dedicated funding from the scientific community is used for porting existing codes to future architectures.
 Providers have hired several specialists to support the scientific community but the commitment from the scientific community is not there.
 - Exchange of knowledge of involved staff (scientists, RSEs, technical support) would be very helpful.
-For instance, being able to organize meetings/hackathons (oneline or face to face) with both experts from NorESM and EC-EARTH has been highlighted as an important requirements by those involved in the GPU hackathon.
+For instance, being able to organize meetings/hackathons (online or face to face) with both experts from NorESM and EC-EARTH has been highlighted as an important requirements by those involved in the GPU hackathon.
 - Code refactoring and best software practices are the most important component for efficient usage of new architecture, including EuroHPC.